ElementsProject/lightning/doc/lightning-connect.7.md

 The **connect** RPC command establishes a new connection with another node in the Lightning Network.

-*id* represents the target node's public key.
-As a convenience, *id* may be of the form *id@host* or *id@host:port*.
-In this case, the *host* and *port* parameters must be omitted.

-*host* is the peer's hostname or IP address.

-If not specified, the *port* depends on the current network:

-- bitcoin **mainnet**: 9735.
-- bitcoin **testnet**: 19735.
-- bitcoin **signet**: 39735.
-- bitcoin **regtest**: 19846.

-If *host* is not specified (or doesn't work), the connection will be attempted to an IP belonging to *id* obtained through gossip with other already connected peers.
-This can fail if your C-lightning node is a fresh install that has not connected to any peers yet (your node has no gossip yet), or if the target *id* is a fresh install that has no channels yet (nobody will gossip about a node until it has one published channel).

-If *host* begins with a */* it is interpreted as a local path, and the connection will be made to that local socket (see **bind-addr** in lightningd-config(5)).

 Connecting to a node is just the first step in opening a channel with another node.
 Once the peer is connected a channel can be opened with lightning-fundchannel(7).